CoST impact stories

 CoST Honduras: A win for transparency and engagement

-This impact story outlines CoST Honduras’s achievements through working with government, industry and civil society to advance transparency and accountability in public infrastructure.
-Between 2014 and 2016, transparency in the road sector increased substantially because of these efforts and disclosure rose from 27% to 82% of that required by the CoST IDS.
-Citizens have also become empowered to hold decision makers to account with regards to quality, efficiency and ensuring environmental standards are met.
-Read more.
+A win for transparency and engagement outlines CoST Honduras’s achievements through multi-stakeholder working with government, industry and civil society to advance transparency and accountability in public infrastructure.
+Between 2014 and 2016, disclosure rose from 27% to 82%.
+Citizens have also become empowered to hold decision makers to account with public infrastructure projects.

 CoST Ukraine: Strengthening transparency in a challenging